Is there a minimum age to start officiating?

-All USA Hockey Officials may check their registration status online at USAHockey.com.
+All USA Hockey Officials may check their registration status online in the USA Hockey Courses System.

-Before this can be done, the official must create an online profile for themselves at the USA Hockey Course website.
+Before this can be done, the official must create an online profile for themselves in the USA Hockey Courses System.
 To do this the official must start at the USAHockey.com homepage.
 Use the Registration Status link under the OFFICIALS tab to access the Registration Status page.
 Once at the page, read all information carefully and scroll down to the sign-in area to "create a profile".

-Note: This process simply creates an online website profile (similar to Starbucks or Marriott hotels) and it does not register you as a member with USA Hockey.
-You will pay no registration fee and your membership information will not be affected.
+Note: This process simply creates an online website profile and it does not register you as a member with USA Hockey.
+You will pay no registration fee and your membership information will not be affected

 Now that I have my Card and Crest and I am eligible to officiate, how do I get games?

 First, you should be aware that simply completing registration with USA Hockey is not a guarantee of game assignments.
 Although we highly encourage all of our Local Supervisors and Local Assignors to involve every eligible official in the assignment process, as Independent Contractor officials it is still up to the individual official to solicit game assignments from assignors, leagues, or affiliate governing bodies.

 Contact your Local Supervisor of Officials or Local Assignor and let them know you are now eligible to work games and when you are available.
 If possible, identify a more experienced official in your local area to serve as a mentor and who can also help you get games.
 Once you get that first assignment, go out and give 100% to do your best and the rest will take care of itself.